yogithaprasad/yogithaprasad/README.md

 AI / Q&A System

-An intelligent Q&A system focused on Indian agricultural and climate data.
+Intelligent Q&A system focused on Indian agricultural and climate data.

-Python AI Q&A
+Stack: Python AI Q&A

-<a href="https://github.com/yogithaprasad/Project-Samarth"><b>VIEW PROJECT →</b></a>
+<a href="https://github.com/yogithaprasad/Project-Samarth">🔗 View repository</a>

 </td>